Not every client or customer relationship rates an A+. In fact, the grades of some clients might fall into the “Fail” column. Yet, we keep them on.

 Other reasons to re-think a customer relationship:

 Is the work you are providing this customer brand-consistent or are you working outside your brand to accommodate them?
+Which could jeopardise your public relations strategy.
+Sure, services like NGP Integrated Marketing Communications can help you recover, but is there really a need for it to fall in the first place?

 Do they communicate well or expect you to be a mind-reader?